thegoodideaco/visualizing-hierarchies/src/views/vue/intro.md

 However, some parts of Vue compliment D3 and it's usage extremely well.

-### Reactivity

-Vue will observe, and render information provided within objects.
-If at any time the values change, Vue handles it for you.

 ### Template syntax

 Vue components have a template that serves as the markup of the component instance.